-The period method provides up-to-date survival estimate of recently diagnosed cases considering the survival experience of those cases within the most recent calendar period that allows for the estimation of a given period of survival.
-For example, to estimate the five year survival for cases diagnosed in 2004-2006, this method considers zero to one year survival experience for cases diagnosed in 2004-2006, one to two year survival experience for cases diagnosed at least one year, and so on up to four to five year survival experience for cases diagnosed in 2000-2002 who survived at least four years.
+The period method provides up-to-date survival estimates of recently diagnosed cases considering the survival experience of those cases within the most recent calendar period that allows for the estimation of a given period of survival.
+For example, to estimate the five year survival for cases diagnosed in 2004-2008, this method considers zero to one year survival experience for cases diagnosed in 2004-2008, one to two year survival experience for cases diagnosed in 2003-2005 who survived at least one year, and so on up to four to five year survival experience for cases diagnosed in 2000-2002 who survived at least four years.